1. What are the University’s admission requirements?

 12. What is an internship and how do I get one?

-The School of Communication + Journalism has dedicated internship coordinators who can assist students in obtaining information about internships.
+The Lee Caplin School of Journalism & Media has dedicated internship coordinators who can assist students in obtaining information about internships.
 There are two types of internships: internship for academic credit, and paid internship.
 An internship for academic credit must be approved in advance and monitored by the internship coordinator.
 Students must also meet all the prerequisites in order to do the internship for academic credit.
 Internships are not mandatory but recommended as experience in the field gives you a better chance of getting a job after graduation.

 Students should also visit Career Services about internship information.

-To graduate with a B.S. in Communication at FIU, at least 72 of the total hours (depending on the track between 120 and 125) that you need to complete must be outside the School of Communication + Journalism.
+To graduate with a B.S. in Communication at FIU, at least 72 of the total hours (depending on the track between 120 and 125) that you need to complete must be outside the Lee Caplin School of Journalism & Media.
 These 72 credits can be FIU earned as well as transfer credits.
 The 72 credits can be at any level: 1000, 2000, 3000, or 4000.
-The 72 credits cannot be Communication + Journalism type courses.
+The 72 credits cannot be Journalism & Media courses.

 Of the 72 credits a minimum of 65 must be liberal arts.
 Liberal arts are any of the courses in the College of Arts and Sciences, art, art history, photography, theatre, dance, speech communication or communication arts.
 Business, engineering, education, nursing, and public affairs courses are not liberal arts and will not count as part of the 65 credits needed.